 “The LPC is a challenging course, but the tutors inspire you to be proactive and astute.
-They are extremely supportive and their guidance helps you to be successful, while nurturing the skills necessary to impress and employer.” – Elena Da Silva, LPC Graduate
+They are extremely supportive and their guidance helps you to be successful, while nurturing the skills necessary to impress an employer.” – Elena Da Silva, LPC Graduate

 Recognising the challenging nature of solicitor training, the Law School has a number of specialist facilities for the use of students on the LPC.
-Students have access to postgraduate study areas, legal libraries and a mock courtroom where you can practice your legal skills in a realistic legal environment.
+Students have access to private study areas, legal libraries and a mock courtroom where you can practice your legal skills in a realistic legal environment.

 “The course is structured in such a way that it encourages you as a student to do everything that would be expected of you as a solicitor.” – Mekisha Richardson, LPC Graduate

 Funding options available, please visit our website for details.